A guide for your first venture to an Eastern Orthodox Church

 Do they speak English?

 Over the years, I’ve attended numerous Orthodox parishes, and each one has its own customs depending on the needs of the congregation.
 Some examples: At a Greek parish I visited, it was about half Greek and half English; at a Russian parish it was mostly English and some Slavonic; at two Carpatho-Russian parishes it was all or mostly all English.
-Churches that are part of the Orthodox Church of America will most likely be 100% English (unless they have a particular ethnic group that largely attends the church).
+Churches that are part of the Orthodox Church in America will most likely be 100% English (unless they have a particular ethnic group that largely attends the church such as Hispanics).

 There are paintings everywhere!